 4.1 The Conte Argument

-The basis of the Conte Argument is that the unstated opinion “Bellarmine adduces in the fourth place” referred to be Gasser’s relatio, is not in fact the fourth opinion listed by Bellarmine in Chapter II of Book 4, but is rather the view of Pighius himself offered by Bellarmine as his fourth proposition in Chapter VI.
+The basis of the Conte Argument is that the unstated opinion “Bellarmine adduces in the fourth place” referred to in Gasser’s relatio, is not in fact the fourth opinion listed by Bellarmine in Chapter II of Book 4, but is rather the view of Pighius himself offered by Bellarmine as his fourth proposition in Chapter VI.

 In support of this identification of Chapter VI as what I have called in this article the First Citation, Conte notes Chapter VI: